Chevy Engine Crankshaft Position Sensor

 When you're Chevy engine crankshaft position sensor goes bad it will eventually set a diagnostic trouble code in the P0335 through P0339 range.

-The problem becomes identifying this component as the root cause of an intermittent failure in the beginning stages.
-The way to for sure nail down a Chevy engine crankshaft position sensor as a failed component for an intermittent no start is to use a scan tool.
+The way to nail down a Chevy engine crankshaft position sensor failure is to use a scan tool.

 These check engine light codes point vehicle owners in the right direction.
 On a final note, let me quickly talk about the uniqueness of the failure of the crank position sensor on the Chevrolet pickup trucks.